 In 2001, FSM and Umoja Student Development Corporation’s summer Community Builders program began creating documentaries and exploring the value of media activism.

 In 2004, North Lawndale College Preparatory Charter High School (NLCP) invited FSM to build an integrated media program within its school, thus allowing FSM to develop and deliver a multi-year progression of in-school video production courses.
 In 2007, NLCP opened a second campus at Collins High School and invited FSM to expand with them to teach video production classes and lead after-school programming.

 In 2006, FSM launched an intensive journalism program at the Gary Comer Youth Center on Chicago’s South Side.
 Those students now produce FSM News, a 10-minute weekly news show.

 In 2009, FSM expanded to Westinghouse College Prep and Power House High Schools.
-FSM is offering after school programs at both schools and in 2010 began offering in-school elective classes at Power House.
+FSM offered after school programs at both schools and in 2010 began offering in-school elective classes at Power House.

 In 2010, FSM launched an after school program at Little Village Lawndale High School.

 In 2016, Free Spirit Media expanded to the Nichols Tower at Homan Square.
 The organization's media lab in the historic building hosts FSM News West and Real Chi Youth.